Things to Do in Santo Domingo

 – celebrate with Santo Domingo’s rich and famous

-and not to forget the following restaurants we like to take our students to:
+And not to forget the following restaurants our students like to go to:

 Restaurant El Conuco in Zona Gazcue

 – lots of local flavor and typical Dominican food; don’t miss out on the bottle dance!

 – located directly on the ocean; best to try the Mofóngo

 Onno’s Zona Colonial

 Social Program at IIC in Santo Domingo

 A City Orientation and short introduction into the local culture is part of your first program day.
 Furtheron, our Student Facilitator and team in Santo Domingo love to introduce you to our country, its people and culture through activities at the school like

 - BBQ in the school’s garden